sisby-folk/surveyor/README.md

 #### Structure Rendering

-Along with the key and ChunkPos, you can get the type and any tags using `WorldStructureSummary.getType(key)` and `WorldStructureSummary.getTags(key)`.
+Along with the key and ChunkPos, you can get the type and any tags using `getType(key)` and `getTags(key)`.

-You can access a full summary of the structure (e.g. to draw its bounding boxes) using `WorldStructureSummary.get(key, ChunkPos)`.<br/>
+You can access a full summary of the structure (e.g. to draw its bounding boxes) using `get(key, ChunkPos)`.<br/>
 This includes piece data like boxes, direction, IDs, etc.

 #### Landmark Rendering & Management

-Along with the type and BlockPos, you can get a full landmark using `WorldLandmarks.get(type, BlockPos)`.
+Along with the type and BlockPos, you can get a full landmark using `get(type, BlockPos)`.

 By default, this can include a dye color, a text name, the owner's UUID, and a texture (could be from another map mod).<br/>
 You should have a method of rendering a landmark using just this information.

 To improve how landmarks are displayed, you can use `instanceof` to check for additional data, e.g. `HasBlockBox`.

-To add a custom waypoint landmark, just construct a `SimplePointLandmark` owned by the client player, and add it using `WorldLandmarks.put(Landmark)`.
+To add a waypoint landmark, just make a `SimplePointLandmark` owned by the player and use `put(Landmark)`.<br/>
 This will save to disk and send a copy to the server.

 </details>